🎯 Find Your Perfect Goals

 • Said guru asks friends who release similar products to provide him or her with testimonials.

-• Those friends typically don’t bother to test the information product for themselves, meaning their testimonial is actually a testiphonial.
+• Those friends typically don't bother to test the information product for themselves, meaning their testimonial is actually aΒ testiphonial.

 • The cycle repeats itself consistently, resulting in a hilarious situation where the same few people are trading favors over and over again.

-Put simply: it is unlikely that the testimonials on product pages actually come from real people like you, and it is far more likely they come from friends of the marketer who sell similar products or (even worse) are totally fabricated.
+Put simply: it is unlikely that the testimonials on product pages actually come from real people like you, and it is far more likely they come from friends of the marketer who sell similar productsΒ or (even worse) are totally fabricated.
+"Unbiased" reviews on the Internet cannot be trusted, because it's awfully easy for deceptive marketers to manipulate search engine rankings in their favor.
+There are a couple of ways marketers can do this:

 1. Offer an affiliate program where anyone who refers traffic (potential customers) gets paid a small chunk of the total purchase amount.